Skip to main content

 A Novelist's Story

-Novelist Derrick Craigie, also the associate dean of faculty for creative writing and literature online at Southern New Hampshire University, shares his experience and offers insights into the world of publication for fiction writers.
+Novelist Derrick Craigie, also the associate dean of faculty for creative writing and literature online at Southern New Hampshire University (SNHU), shares his experience and offers insights into the world of publication for fiction writers.

-He spent a year or so reaching out to other agents, but also began researching self-publishing.
-"I was intrigued by the possibilities of technology, how far it's come and decided because of the independence and freedom it allowed to go that route," said Craigie.
+He spent a year or so reaching out to other agents, but also began researching self-publishing and decided to go that route.
 He's since been published in literary journals and continues to hone his craft with new stories.

 What's Right for You?